AutoScheduleJS/scheduler-tester/README.md

 - display materials on timeline.
 Could also display potentials if potential stream is accessible.
 - idempotent: use same core-logic whether using UI or CLI

+UI:
+- horizontally splitted screen with editing panel for userstate/queries (tabs) & material's visualization (simple mode)
+- panels are not resizable (by hand), but there could be a 'focus' display for editing or visualization.

 core-logic actions:
 - based on FLUX
 - default to loaded state & queries